averycrespi/vtt-bridge/README.md

 ## Key Features

-- Roll ability checks, attack with weapons, cast spells, and much more!
+- Roll ability checks, attack with weapons, cast spells, and more!
-- Use <kbd>Ctrl-Click</kbd> to roll with advantage and <kbd>Shift-Click</kbd> to roll with disadvantage.
+- <kbd>Ctrl-Click</kbd> to roll with advantage and <kbd>Shift-Click</kbd> to roll with disadvantage.
-- Hold <kbd>H</kbd> to switch between visible rolls (everyone can see) and hidden rolls (only you and the GM can see).
+- Switch between visible commands (that everyone can see) and hidden commands (that only you and the GM can see).

 **Disclaimer**